 It is possible to develop breast cancer with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of developing breast cancer.
+It is also important to note that breast cancer can and does occur in women with no known risk factors.
+Generally, the more risk factors you have the greater your likelihood of developing breast cancer.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-The following medical conditions have been found to increase the risk of developing breast cancer:
+Current or a history of certain medical conditions have been found to increase the risk of breast cancer.
+These may include:

 Lifestyle factors that increase breast cancer risk include:

 In the US, Caucasian, Hawaiian, and African American women have the highest rates of breast cancer.
 The lowest rates occur among Korean, American Indian, and Vietnamese women.

 Breast cancer risk factors.
 American Cancer Society website.
 Available at: http://www.cancer.org/cancer/breastcancer/detailedguide/breast-cancer-risk-factors.
 Updated January 15, 2016.
 Accessed February 11, 2016.